i3oges/dingleberry/README.md

 # dingleberry

-The best bot for getting some dank memes
+The best bot for getting some dank memes, and playing some music

 # Prerequisite

 ffmpeg

-	npm i -s ffmpeg-binaries
+	npm i -g ffmpeg-binaries

 [^Node.js 8.1.0](https://nodejs.org/)